 NetSpend Referral Program

-One of the interesting advantages of NetSpend versus other prepaid debit cards is their referral bonus program.
+One of the interesting advantages of NetSpend versus other prepaid debit cards is their rewards program.

-After you get your NetSpend card, you can start referring your family members and friends.
-For every person that signs up because of your referral, you and the new person will both get $20 in your accounts after the new customer deposits $40 onto their card.
+Once you have a Netspend account, you can start referring friends and family members.
+For every person that signs up because of a referral, both accounts will receive $20 after the new customer deposits $40 onto their card.

-Every member receives a referral code that they can give to their friends that are going to open up an account, as long as they use that code and load the card with $40, you get paid.
+Every member receives a referral code that they can give out to anyon that wants to open up an account.
+As long as the new person uses that code and load the card with $40, everyone gets paid.

 The Disadvantages of NetSpend